Gifted Girls Only - Cruisin' in a Sea of Trouble

 Davin returned, wearing his smart-ass grin.
 "They won't bother with the two in there, but the couple from the diamond store is definitely on their list.
 They're going to the casino after lunch.
 They'll have a nice list of targets by then.
 I don't think we need to follow them around all morning."

-“Cool,” Allison said, “how do we get out to the beach.”
+"Cool," Allison said, "how do we get to the beach."

-Everything on Paradise Island was expensive.
 Davin insisted on treating us to lunch.
-We tried to be frugal, but I shuddered to guess what lunch for four cost him.
-Davin didn’t seem perturbed, and I got the no-special-gift required impression that he had money.
+We tried to be frugal, but everything on Paradise Island was expensive.
+I shuddered to guess what lunch for four cost him.
+Davin didn't seem perturbed, and I got the no-special-gift required notion that he had money.